charnekin/api/README.md

 ****************************************************************************************

+/css

-/css --> all styles stuff.
-I recommend to point your LESS/SASS out in proyect.css file.
+        all styles stuff.
+Recommended to point your LESS/SASS out in proyect.css file.

+/css/menu_type1_resources

-/css/menu_type1_resources --> this folder contains the resources for slider main menu.
+        - this folder contains the resources for slider main menu.
-                              It's in independent folder for easy remove if don't want a main menu.
+        - It's in independent folder for easy remove if don't want a main menu.

+/dummys

-/dummys --> JSON data files for test before integration. (not avaiable yet)
+        - JSON data files for test before integration. (not avaiable yet)

+/js/main.js

-/js/main.js --> requiere config and requiere loads all js dependencies of the proyect.
+        - require config and require load of the proyect.

+/js/api

-/js/api --> Generic api
+        - Generic api

+/js/components

-/js/components --> Specific components of proyect
+        -Specific components of proyect

+/js/components/modules

-/js/components/modules --> pages/modules of proyect (3 different examples for copy/paste)
+        - Pages/modules of proyect (3 different examples for copy/paste)

+/js/libs

-/js/libs --> Third libraries
+        - Third libraries